jouvetg/igm/doc/prepare_data.md

 IGM for a forward glacier evolution run, and optionaly observation.nc that permit to do a first step of data assimilation & inversion.
-Data are currently based on COPERNIUS DEM 90 the RGI, and the ice thckness and velocity from (Millan, 2022) For the ice thickness in geology.nc, the use can choose between consensus_ice_thickness (farinotti2019) or millan_ice_thickness (millan2022) dataset
+Data are currently based on COPERNIUS DEM 90 the RGI, and the ice thckness and velocity from (MIllan, 2022) For the ice thickness in geology.nc, the use can choose between consensus_ice_thickness (farinotti2019) or millan_ice_thickness (millan2022) dataset